-- 9.1 Except where these standing orders specify otherwise, any question at a meeting is to be decided by a majority of the members present voting by a show of hands. - 9.2 In the event of an equality of votes, the Chair is entitled to an additional casting vote.
+9.1 Except where the Order specifies otherwise, any question at a meeting is to be decided by a majority of the members present voting by a show of hands.
+In the event of an equality of votes, the Chair is entitled to an additional casting vote.